nofatetech/FlowBackFramework/README.md

 - Put the files in a folder that will hold your Backend server
 - Create a .env file (copy from .end.demo) and setup your data
-- Setup your Data, Flows, Services
+- Setup your Data, Flows, Sources
-- Setup your main APp Database (optional, you could technically work without your own database.
+- Setup your main pPp Database (optional, you could technically work without your own database.
 We can recommend Supabase.com to start easy)
 - Run the "install_and_run" file (BAT for windows, SH for Mac/Linux).
 This will run the http server probably in http://127.0.0.1:5000
 - The test_requests.rest file has sample HTTP calls to test your framework.
 We use the REST Client (Huachao Mao) VSCode Extention for easy testing.
 - Run migration scripts optionally to manage your DB (check out notes.md).